SHUR1K-N/DorkNinja-Google-Dork-Term-Generator/README.md

 ```
 The following output would be generated, and stored into the clipboard to be pasted into a Google Search bar:
 ```
-intext:"keyword" AND "more keywords" AND "actually, here is an entire sentence to strict-match" ext:txt inurl:.com/files/
+intext:"keyword" AND "more keywords" ext:txt inurl:.com/files/
 ```

 This project was created in Python, to save time with searches with plagiarism checks (and not at all to look up answers to exam / test questions whatsoever).